 I know, it’s pretty shocking that as a personal finance blogger and financial journalist I haven’t invested before this week.
 But truth be told, a lot of the common misconceptions weighed pretty heavily on my mind.
 The stock market seemed like a scary place.
 However, I wanted to try investing, so set about learning how to start investing.
+Here’s my guide to investing for beginners.

 The (already low) interest rates on my savings accounts were slashed as banks tried to mitigate the economic damage caused by Covid-19.
 This meant there was little left to lose and potentially a lot to be gained from investing.